 Firstly, when it comes to benefits management, Square doesn’t offer much at all.
 There is no self-service benefits enrollment, and no ACA reporting either.
 It's not completely helpless, though – Square does have partners when it comes to 401(k)s, workers compensation, and healthcare, but these are all external services, so will need to be organized through Square’s partners, not Square itself.

-Compare this to payroll software Gusto (which costs between $39 and $149, depending on the plan), which includes ACA reporting, self-service benefit enrollment, and workers compensation and healthcare quotes that can be organized directly through Gusto.
+Compare this to payroll software Gusto (with a base rate from $40 to $60 per month, and custom options available too), which includes ACA reporting, self-service benefit enrollment, and workers compensation and healthcare quotes that can be organized directly through Gusto.
 This comparison shows how much Gusto can help to streamline benefits.

 And if HR resources are a big ticket item for you, Square does offer the ability to create employee profiles and store their important legal documents, but doesn’t go much further.